Where is the farm?

 If you would like to help us expand our distribution, feel free to take some of the harvest to a pantry or shelter in your community.
 Just let us know how much of the harvest you are taking and where you are taking it when you leave the field.

 Especially when young people are involved in the harvest, we encourage taking some of the harvest to a local pantry or shelter to "close the loop" on the experience of helping to feed the hungry.
+Just note this when you register so that we can be prepared to help you.

 Can my children come?